Worthing Tabernacle: Architecture

 Worthing Tabernacle has a distinctive exterior and an imposing, elaborate interior laid out like an auditorium.
 James Lund combined the Gothic Revival and Romanesque Revival styles in his design, and used pale stone rubble with Bath Stone quoins and dressings on the street frontage.
 The side and rear walls were executed in brick, and the building has a slate roof.
 The façade is dominated by a large, twelve-lobed rose window which sits above a six-lancet range at first-floor level.
 Below this, and a thin stone course which separates the two floors, is a set of three narrow arched windows with a single window on each side.
 The façade is flanked by tapering buttresses which terminate in a pair of pinnacles alongside the gable end.
 On each side of the buttresses are identical, partly recessed wings, shorter than the main façade, with round-arched entrance doors set below small gables and paired rectangular windows.
 The north and south sides, of dark brick with red-brick details, also have rounded lancet windows and gables.

 Inside, the "remarkable roof structure" is supported by ornate iron pillars which pierce the wooden galleries on each side and hold up the main beams.
 These are topped by intricately designed capitals.
 A partly granite chancel arch divides the interior into two bays.
 In the front bay, an elaborate double-deck pulpit, carved wooden galleries and pews survive from when the church was built.
 To the rear of the chapel, a modern organ and case have replaced the original equipment, which was apparently retrieved from Walmer Castle in Kent.

+Pastors

+The Worthing Tabernacle Church was first pastored by C. Douglas Crouch (1896 to 1919).
+Crouch was followed by Pastor G.J.
+Attwood (1919 to 1939).
+Pastor Eric Land succeeded Attwood to lead the church for 28 years (1940 to 1968).
+In 1970 the church appointed J. A. 'Tony' Sargent from Enfield to Pastor the Church (1970 to 1998), he did so until he was called to Glasgow International Christian College in 1998.
+From 1999 to 2011 Mark Weeden Pastored the church and in 2013 Rich Owen became the current minister to date.